anantyash9/CarND-Vehicle-Detection/README.md

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

+Vehicle

+![alt text][image11]  ![alt text][image12]

+Non-Vehicle

-![alt text][image1]
+![alt text][image13]  ![alt text][image14]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

 Here is an example using the `YUV` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

+![alt text][image1]

 ![alt text][image2]

+![alt text][image3]

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters and color spaces.
 Visualizing the hog features gave me a good idea about the information in each channel.
 I trained the classifier with hog features derived from several different color spaces and comparing them I found YUV to have the best accuracy.

 Even in YUV, I observed that U and V channels didn't actually have a lot of useful information so I used only the Y channel from YUV.
 The pixels per cell parameter is set to 8 and cells per block is set to 2.
 I left these parameters the same as used in audacity exercise since changing any of them either reduced the accuracy of the model or didn't have any significant effect.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).